Hrithik1122/Hrithik1122/README.md

 ```

 **LET ME INTRODUCE MYSELF🧑🏻‍💻** <br>
-> Hi, I am Hrithik Bansal 👋, proficient in Web Development in a PHP, JavaScript, and Node.js enthusiast.
+> Hi, I am Hrithik Bansal 👋, proficient in Web Development in a PHP, Laravel, JavaScript, and Node.js enthusiast.
 <br> I have over 2 Year experience and learning top-notch technologies that enhance my skill sets.
 <br><br>My primary focus is on building Frontend, Backend web applications.
 I love building Dynamic, responsive, interactive, and completely SEO-friendly web applications.
 <br><br> - On the Frontend side I love to code in JavaScript, CSS3, and HTML5 together with frameworks like Bootstrap.